vib-bic-training/HPC_bioimage_analysis/README.md

 VIB is an entrepreneurial non-profit research institute, with a clear focus on groundbreaking strategic basic research in life sciences and operates in close partnership with the five universities in Flanders – Ghent University, KU Leuven, University of Antwerp, Vrije Universiteit Brussel and Hasselt University.

+# Acknowledgments

+The resources and services used in this training were provided by the VSC (Flemish Supercomputer Center), funded by the Research Foundation - Flanders (FWO) and the Flemish Government thanks to a collaborative grant obtained by the Flanders Bioimaging consortium.

 As part of the VIB Technologies, the 12 VIB Core Facilities, provide support in a wide array of research fields and housing specialized scientific equipment for each discipline.
 Science and technology go hand in hand.
 New technologies advance science and often accelerate breakthroughs in scientific research.
 VIB has a visionary approach to science and technology, founded on its ability to identify and foster new innovations in life sciences.

 The goal of VIB Technology Training is to up-skill life scientists to excel in the domains of VIB Technologies, Bioinformatics & AI, Software Development, and Research Data Management.